Listen

 If we believe in fairness, our ears are open to new directions.

-If we believe in nothing, our ears are unfamiliar to the suffering of others.
+If we believe in nothing, our ears are unfamiliar with the suffering of others.

-If we believe in hate, we are deaf.
+If we believe in hate, we are deaf to tears.

 A recurring theme I would like to elucidate is perspective.